Expand All | Collapse All

 Work as an author or editor for following companies, with compensation as listed:

-Dr. Berns serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Mr. Conway serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- National Kidney Foundation, serving as past President, receiving reimbursement for travel expenses.
+- Kidney Health Initiative, Member of Board of Directors, receiving reimbursement for travel expenses.

 Deidra C. Crews, MD

 Dr. Crews is a board-certified nephrologist and Associate Professor of Medicine in the Division of Nephrology and Associate Vice Chair for Diversity and Inclusion of the Department of Medicine at Johns Hopkins University School of Medicine.
 She is jointly appointed in the Johns Hopkins School of Nursing and holds faculty appointments with the Welch Center for Prevention, Epidemiology and Clinical Research, the Hopkins Center to Eliminate Cardiovascular Health Disparities and the Hopkins Center on Aging and Health.

 Dr. Crews serves on the American Society of Nephrology (ASN) Diversity and Inclusion Committee (Chair, effective 2018), the Centers for Disease Control and Prevention Chronic Kidney Disease Surveillance Team, the Advisory Panel on Addressing Disparities of the Patient-Centered Outcomes Research Institute, and on the editorial boards of Clinical Journal of the American Society of Nephrology and Advances in Chronic Kidney Disease.
 She represents ASN on the American College of Physicians' Council of Subspecialty Societies and has previously served as Chair of the ASN Chronic Kidney Disease Advisory Group.
 Additionally, Dr. Crews is a member of the American Board of Internal Medicine Nephrology Board.